JulieMontoya/Random_Beeb_Stuff/yson/README.md

 POZ C3          \  TRUE if C3 is positive or zero
 ```

-This relation is TRUE if the value given is positive  (including zero).
-The
+This relation is TRUE if the value given is positive  (including zero; the way
+the 6502 handles numbers internally requires _everything_ to be treated as
+_either_ positive _or_ negative, and it happens to be easiest to treat zero
-spelling is deliberately chosen to stop you spelling it `POS` and wondering why
+as positive).
+The spelling is deliberately contrived to prevent anyone from
+carelessly spelling it `POS` without realising this, and wondering why it lets
-it lets zero through!
+zero through .....

 ### NEG : Negative